Zplusdragon/VideoLucy/README.md

 For LLM API calls, this repository uses the API provided by Volcano Engine by default.
 Please refer to its [official website](https://console.volcengine.com/ark/) to configure the API and obtain your API key.
 You can also modify our code to use other APIs for LLM calls.

 Our demo enables downloading videos from the Bilibili platform to local storage and conducting open-ended Q&A dialogues about the downloaded content.
-To download videos, you need to install the following libraries.
+To download videos, you need to install the following library.

 ```
 pip install you-get